 He Who Gnaws

 Sola Scriptura believers who think more deeply about God notice something else.
-St. John quotes Rabbi Yeshua as using the familiar Greek word for “eat” during His initial proclamation, “Truly, truly, I say to you, unless you eat [phagete] the flesh of the Son of man and drink his blood, you have no life in you” Jn 6:53.
+Rabbi Yokhanan quotes Rabbi Yeshua as using the familiar Greek word for “eat” during His initial proclamation, “Truly, truly, I say to you, unless you eat [phagete] the flesh of the Son of man and drink his blood, you have no life in you” Jn 6:53.
 But then He switches to a more emphatic and precise Greek word, trogon, chew or gnaw: “He who eats [trogon] my flesh and drinks my blood has eternal life” Jn 6:54.
 Rabbi Yeshua continued, “He who eats [trogon] my flesh and drinks my blood abides in me, and I in him” Jn 6:56.
 “As the living Father sent me, and I live because of the Father, so he who eats [trogon] me will live because of me” Jn 6:57.
-Then, in the last sentence of His bread of life discourse, Jesus makes the distinction crystal clear by using both words in the same sentence: “This is the bread which came down from heaven, not such as the fathers ate [ephagon] and died; he who eats [trogon] this bread will live for ever” Jn 6:58.
+Then, in the last sentence of his bread of life discourse, Rabbi Yeshua makes the distinction crystal clear by using both words in the same sentence: “This is the bread which came down from heaven, not such as the fathers ate [ephagon] and died; he who eats [trogon] this bread will live for ever” Jn 6:58.

 Receiving the living Rabbi Yeshua into our body is a serious matter with eternal consequences.
-Received worthily, He is eternal life.
+Received worthily, he is eternal life.
 Recall: “He who eats [trogon] my flesh and drinks my blood has eternal life” Jn 6:54.
-Rabbi Yeshua used trogon to show that only the spiritually mature can receive His sacramental body and blood worthily.
-St. Paul warns, “Whoever, therefore, eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty of profaning the body and blood of the Lord.
+Rabbi Yeshua used trogon to show that only the spiritually mature can receive his sacramental body and blood worthily.
+Rabbi Paul warns, “Whoever, therefore, eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty of profaning the body and blood of the Lord.
 Let a man examine himself, and so eat of the bread and drink of the cup.
 For any one who eats and drinks without discerning the body eats and drinks judgment upon himself” 1 Cor 11:27–29.

 The New and Eternal Covenant